 We are here to support you - the small business owner - during this time.

-We're offering meetings every day to talk current business owners.
+We're offering meetings every day to talk with current business owners.
 We can help you think through risk, diversifying offerings, apply for disaster relief funds, and more.
 You can schedule a virtual meeting with a business consultant at a time that works best for you.
 As always, the cost for our consulting is covered by our funding partners.

 Our Statewide Network

 The Missouri Small Business Development Center (SBDC) at Missouri State University serves business owners in a 16-county region throughout southwest Missouri.